Tampa Florida Real Estate Lawyer and Estate Planning Attorney

 The total timeline, from filing of the Foreclosure Complaint to eviction can take at least 6 months, depending on the court calendars and how quickly the lender’s attorney moves.
 From default of your first payment to eviction can take about 9 months.
 All of this is considering you do not have an attorney by your side.
 With a Foreclosure Defense Attorney by your side, the timeline is more like a year or two.

 To schedule your free initial consultation please call our office at (813) 314-2475 or kindly fill out the contact form at the bottom of this page.

 We do not represent banks.
 We never have and never will.
 However, we do represent individuals and small businesses who need to foreclose on property in order to collect their debt.
 If you or your business needs to foreclose on property because the borrower has stopped making mortgage payments then we can help!
 Who could better assist you than a Foreclosure Defense Lawyer?!
 Please call our office at (813) 314-2475 to obtain a quote or schedule a free initial consultation with a foreclosure lawyer.

-Please call our office during business hours and we can schedule your free initial consultation for you to speak with our Attorney.
-If you submit your information on this form we will contact you as soon as we can.
-Please feel free to follow up on your inquiry via telephone as well for a quicker turn around!
+Please call Peart Law Office during normal business hours at (813) 314/2475 and we can schedule your free initial consultation for you to speak with our Attorney.
+If you submit your information on this form we will contact you as soon as we can, which is usually within 1 to 48 hours.

 Visit us on Facebook!

 10150 Highland Manor Drive Suite 200, Tampa, FL 33610